Ayodhya Judgment in Plain English

 Sunni Waqf Board had relied heavily on the argument that the entire disputed site was dedicated by Babur for the purpose of public worship, thus creating a waqf.
 The implication of such a dedication is that the dedicated property then becomes inalienable.
 Failing such an argument, the Board had also argued that the disputed site had become a ‘waqf by user’, i.e., by virtue of continuous prayers being offered at the site, it had attained the status of a waqf property.
 Nevertheless, the Court rejected both the arguments

 Court’s rejection of these arguments was based on the lack of evidence produced by the Board.
-For instance, it held that the Muslim parties failed to establish a specific grant/dedication of the land (page 841), prior to annexation of Oudh or transfer of power to colonial administration.
+For instance, it held that the Muslim parties had failed to establish a specific grant/dedication of the land (page 841), prior to annexation of Oudh or transfer of power to colonial administration.
 In so far as dedication by use was concerned, it observed that Sr. Adv.
 Rajeev Dhavan (counsel for the Board) had admitted that there was no evidence of offering of namaz prior to 1856-7.
 In fact, the Court went on to observe that there was sufficient evidence to show that outer courtyard was being used without contest by the Hindus (page 855), negating the argument of continuous use.

 (e) Possessory rights over inner and outer courtyard

 After answering the above questions, Court proceeded to address whether either of Sunni Waqf Board or Shri Ram Virajman had established a title to the disputed property by virtue of having continuous possession over the property.
-As the Nirmohi Akhara’s suit was not maintainable, the question became whether the deity or the Sunni Waqf Board had had possession of the site.
+As the Nirmohi Akhara’s suit was not maintainable, the question then became whether the deity or the Sunni Waqf Board had had possession of the site.

-The Court held that the site is a composite whole.
+The Court held that the site was a composite whole.
 It said that the installation of a railing by the British in 1857 did not bring about a legal sub-division of the property into inner and outer-courtyard.
-Nevertheless, it relied on the division as tool for analysing the two parties’ possession claims.
+Nevertheless, it relied on the division as a tool for analysing the two parties’ possession claims.

 With regards to the outer courtyard, the Court held that Hindus have enjoyed continuous, uninterrupted exclusive possession of it.
 It held that there was sufficient evidence to show that Hindus had continuously worshipped in the outer courtyard.
 Specifically, it pointed out the consistent pattern of possession and worship in the outer courtyard post erection of the railings by the British in 1857 (page 836).
 Moreover, Court found the existence of specific points of Hindu worship (Ram Chabutra, Sita Rasoi and Bhandar) in the outer-courtyard.
 The opening of additional doors by the British for entry into the outer courtyard due to the rush of Hindu devotees also was taken as indicating the consistent pattern of worship (page 837).
 All these cumulatively were found to have negated the claim by Muslims that they had settled possession of outer courtyard.